lsapan/pgoapi-swift/README.md

 #### Making Requests
 The API makes use of delegates, and a practical working example is in `Example/PGoApi/ViewController.swift`.
 It handles logging in, updating the API endpoint, etc.

 To summarize, create an instance of `PGoApiRequest` and call whichever RPC commands you'd like to run (optionally with parameters).
 Once you've queued up the commands you'd like, call `makeRequest` to fire off the request and subrequests.
-Your delegate should implement `didReceiveApiResponse` and `didReceiveApiError` to handle the response (or lack thereof).
+Your delegate should implement `didReceiveApiResponse`, `didReceiveApiException` and `didReceiveApiError` to handle the response (or lack thereof).

 ## Protos
 I'll add documentation on how to update the protos here later.
 That said, I update them very regularly so you shouldn't need to worry about it.